 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
-The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient funds to meet its liabilities when due, under both normal and stressed conditions.
+The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient funds to meet its liabilities when due, under both normal and stressed conditions (see Note 2).

-The Company had a net loss of \$1.9 million for 2016, and as at December 31, 2016 had a working capital deficiency of \$3.9 million, excluding deferred revenue of \$1.7 million.
-In addition, Divestco has future operating lease commitments of \$2.6 million over the next 12 months.
+The Company had a net loss of \$7.5 million for the year ended December 31, 2017, and as at December 31, 2017, had an adjusted working capital deficiency of \$3.7 million, excluding deferred revenue of \$1.6 million.
+In addition, Divestco has future operating lease commitments of \$2.5 million over the next 12 months.
 In March 2017, the Company secured a new term loan of \$6 million and used the proceeds to repay a \$3.2 million bridge loan and as a working capital injection.
 The loan matures on September 15, 2020.
-Under the terms of the new loan, the Company has \$3.1 million in cash which is restricted by the lender until September 30, 2017 (see Note 14).
+Effective September 30, 2017, the loan agreement was amended to reduce the amount of cash restricted by the lender to \$750,000 from \$3.1 million.
+As a result of the amendment, the Company made a \$2 million repayment in December 2017.
+Subsequent to December 31, 2017, the Company repaid this loan with the proceeds of a new term loan (see Note 14).